Murder of Tiahleigh Palmer: Criminal proceedings

 Palmer's grandmother has told reporters that, months before she died, Palmer had declined an option to move in with her mother because she had a crush on Trent, and because she loved the horses on the Thorburn property.
 In a court hearing on 21 September 2016 prosecutors said that, two days before her death, Trent confessed to a cousin that he had had sex with Palmer on the previous Monday, and that she had told his mother about it.
-The court also heard that, shortly before her death, Palmer had told a friend that Trent would have sex with her when his parents were out, and she had told her foster mother about the abuse.
+The court also heard that, shortly before her death, Palmer had told a friend that Trent would have sex with her when his parents were out, and she had told her foster mother about it.

 On 23 September 2016, investigators began excavating the Thorburns' rural property in a search for evidence.
 Rick Thorburn said nothing to investigators, but Julene and Joshua both made statements to police.
 On 10 October, Julene's and Joshua's lawyer told a court they would plead guilty to all charges and had agreed to be witnesses for the prosecution.

 In July 2017, Joshua Thorburn was sentenced to three months in jail for lying to police and hiding information about Palmer's death.
 Trent Thorburn was sentenced to four years in jail for incest, perjury and attempting to pervert the course of justice in September 2017 and released on 19 January 2018 after spending 16 months in custody.
 In November 2017, Julene Thorburn was sentenced to 18 months in jail for perjury and attempting to pervert the course of justice.

 In March 2018, it was reported that Rick Thorburn intended to plead guilty to Palmer's murder, and he did so formally before the Supreme Court on 25 May 2018.
 He was then sentenced to life in prison with a non-parole period of 20 years.